Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org structure/General Circle.md

 ## How
 (Internally focused on the foundation)

-- Structure and membership of a separate Board of Directors/[[Mission Circle]] and the General Circle.
+- Structure and membership of Board of Directors/[[Mission Circle]]
 	- Articulating a revised Mission and Aim for the organization
 	- Developing a detailed description of the roles and the domain of the [[Mission Circle]]
 	- Inform and provide inputs to operations and culture

 ## What
-- Communication systems?
+- Communication systems
--

 | Member | Role |
 |---|---|